mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

         Graph is not of standard triples
         Combos (Not used above)
         Difficulty of 'something' sentences

-    Run test on MAP ordering metrics to understand number of rankings that are meaningful to MAP scoring (+/- 0.0001, say) Create GitHub PR to fix evaluate.py
+      SUBMITTED!
         All submission deadlines are at 11:59 p.m.
-PST
-  Paper submission: August 23, 2019
+PST Paper submission: August 23, 2019
         Notification of acceptance: September 16, 2019
         Camera-ready submission: September 30, 2019
         Workshop date: November 3 or 4, 2019

   TextGraphs-13 solicits both long and short paper submissions:
     a short paper has up to 4 pages of content plus unlimited references;